cschladetsch/KAI/Readme.md

 ## Interesting Files and locations

+* The Test scripts for [Pi](Test/Language/TestPi/Scripts) shows the basics of pi.
+* Similarly, the test scripts for [Rho](Test/Language/TestRho/Scripts) show that it's a minamalist Python-like system.
+Note That Rho translates to pi, and Pi transcribes very efficiently from either text or binary.
 * The toplevel [Include folder](Include/KAI) and [Source Folder](Source).
 * [Installation](Install.md).
 Some information on how to install and build the system.
 * [Tests](Test/Readme.md).
 Describes the GoogleTests that indicate what doesn't currently work.